 Interpolation example

 The following example illustrates the interpolation process for a particular instance.
-This example is based on glyph 45 of the Skia font, which is the glyph for the hyphen-minus character.
+This example is based on glyph 45 of the Skia font (glyph name “hyphen.oldstyle”), which is the glyph for the character U+002D HYPHEN-MINUS.

 NOTE The Skia font is included in Apple's OSX platform.
-At the time of publication of the ISO/IEC 14496-22 OFF (4th edition) specification, existing versions of the Skia font do not conform to the OFF specification as a whole, but the implementation of variation data in the 'gvar' table, which is what is illustrated here, does conform.
+At the time of publication of the ISO/IEC 14496-22 OFF (4th edition) specification, existing versions of the Skia font did not conform to the OFF specification as a whole, but the implementation of variation data in the 'gvar' table, which is what is illustrated here, did conform.

 The glyph entry in the ‘glyf’ table has one contour with four points.
 Based on values for glyph 45 in the ‘hmtx’ table, “phantom” points are inferred in the rasterizer to represent left and right side-bearings.
 (For this example, horizontal layout is assumed, and so top and bottom phantom points are ignored.)
 These phantom points are at (0, 0) and (698, 0).
 Thus, there are six points requiring interpolation.